17 Best Customer Support Platform Portals in 2025

 Features

-- Bitrix24’s internal social network elevates teamwork with group chats and video conferencing tools, keeping communication transparent and organized.
+- Internal social network: Bitrix24 includes group chats and video tools so your team can resolve issues in real time.
 This lets your team work on issues in real time, ensuring that complex cases are solved.

-- You’ll get a robust package of project management features, such as Gantt charts, Kanban boards, time tracking, and more.
-These features simplify assigning responsibilities, allowing your team to monitor task progress and keep everyone on the same page.
+- Project management features: I enjoyed features like Gantt charts, Kanban boards, time tracking, and more.
+They simplified assigning responsibilities, allowing me to monitor task progress and keep everyone on the same page.

 Ideal Users

-Bitrix24 caters to a wide range of industries and business sizes, making it an appealing choice for companies with multi-step processes.
-It provides the flexibility and customization needed to handle the evolving demands of modern workplaces easily.
+Bitrix24 caters to a wide range of industries and business sizes, making it an appealing choice for companies with technical multi-step processes, like development agencies and IT teams.
+It provides the flexibility and customization needed to adapt workflows for teams with shifting priorities or complex approval chains.

 Pricing

-Get the Basic package for $61/month (billed monthly), onboard up to 5 users, store up to 24GB of files, and basic collaboration features like calendar integrations.
-For $124/month (billed monthly), you’ll get up to 50 users and 100GB of file space and allow your customers to participate in anonymous polls to get feedback.
+Get the Basic package for $124/month (billed monthly), onboard up to 5 users, store up to 24GB of files, and basic collaboration features like calendar integrations.

 The Bottom Line

-Bitrix24 is a powerful solution if you’re seeking an all-in-one platform to handle CRM, project management, and team communication.
+Bitrix24 is an all-in-one platform that handles CRM, project management, and team communication.
 Yet, rigid pricing might make it a hard sell for small and medium businesses.

 #14 TeamSupport: For B2B Needs